replicatedhq/replicated-docs/docs/reference/custom-resource-helmchart.md

 ## weight

 Determines the order to apply charts that have `useHelmInstall: true`.
 Charts are applied by weight in ascending order, with lower weights applied first.
-Accetable values are positive and negative integers, with a default value of 0.
+Acceptable values are positive and negative integers, with a default value of 0.

 For more information, see [Defining Installation Order for Native Helm Charts](../vendor/helm-native-helm-install-order).